 While the policy is no doubt well-intentioned, the fact remains that in India, there is a yawning gap between policy formulation and implementation.
 Some urban experts are of the view that the proposal might sound ideal in theory but is impractical in reality.
 This is so because the authority that issues the registration certificates (Road Transport Department) is different from the ones that validate the evidence (Metropolitan Corporations and Traffic Police).
 Thus, implementation will rest on large-scale coordination.

 In addition, the burgeoning number of cars registered each month in major metros calls for an increase in the number of government officials to handle the nuts and bolts of implementation.
-However, once codified into law, this policy can be enforced using digital technologies like the Get My Parking Enforcement App integrated with city-wide smart parking platform.
+However, once codified into law, this policy can be enforced using digital technologies like the Get My Parking Enforcement App integrated with city-wide smart parking platforms.
 Citizens can also easily register for securing monthly passes through a Citizen Parking App.